Janis-ai/Janis-for-npm/examples/messenger/botkit/README.md

-# [Janis](https://www.janis.ai) Messenger Bot Node.js Example
+# [Janis](https://www.janis.ai) Messenger Bot Botkit Example

-This is a simple Messenger Chatbot with Janis integrated.
-This integration example is based on [Facebook's example](https://github.com/fbsamples/messenger-platform-samples) and assumes you are coding and hosting your own Chatbot.
+This is a simple Messenger Chatbot with Janis integrated, built with botkit.
+This integration example assumes you are coding and hosting your own Chatbot.

-If you want to experiment with a hosted Chatbot example, you can remix our [Glitch project](https://glitch.com/edit/#!/janis-apiai-handover).
+If you want to experiment with a hosted Chatbot example, you can remix our [Glitch project](https://glitch.com/edit/#!/janis-botkit).

 ### Facebook Page